 Genetics also plays a key role in determining bone strength.
 Genetic predisposition affects bone density, bone quality, and how the body maintains bone health.
 Certain inherited genetic traits may make individuals more prone to conditions such as osteoporosis or sarcopenia (muscle weakness and loss), even if their bone density appears normal.
 This means that genetic factors can impact how the body responds to stress, injury, and healing, putting some individuals at a higher risk of fractures.

 Nutritional deficiencies are another contributing factor to weakened bones.
 Calcium and vitamin D are essential for bone health, as calcium is a key component of bone mineralization, while vitamin D helps the body absorb calcium.
 A lack of these nutrients can lead to weaker bones, increasing the risk of fractures.
 Additionally, other micronutrient deficiencies, such as magnesium or vitamin K, can impair bone health and contribute to a higher risk of fractures.
+Similarly, rapid weight loss can also result in the weakening of bones; both through less “loading” of the skeleton and through altering body function (metabolism).

 Hormonal changes, particularly during menopause, can also significantly impact bone strength.
 Estrogen is a hormone that plays a critical role in maintaining bone density.
 During menopause, estrogen levels decrease, which accelerates bone loss and increases the likelihood of fractures.
 Similarly, other hormones such as parathyroid hormone and cortisol can influence bone metabolism and contribute to weaker bones when out of balance.